 Preventing Bias-Based Bullying

 If students don’t feel safe, they cannot learn.
-It takes a commitment from all school community members –– from administrators to teachers to cafeteria workers to families –– to create welcoming and safe schools for all children.
+It takes a commitment from all school community members –– from administrators to teachers to cafeteria workers to families.

-Schools with messages and enumerated anti-bullying policies to address anti-LGBTQ and gender-based bullying are safer environments for students and families with significantly less bullying, aggression and victimization.
+Clear messages and enumerated policies that address anti-LGBTQ and gender-based bullying build safer environments with significantly less bullying, aggression and victimization.